Raphaelroy18/Exploratory-Electric-Vehicle-EVs-Analysis/README.md

 4. Resale Market:
 o	Brands like Tesla, Ford, and BMW hold the highest resale values. o	Regionally, North America and Asia dominate the resale market.

+5. Energy Efficiency & Speed:
+o	Average energy consumption stood at 18.6 kWh per 100 km. o	Scatter plots confirmed that faster cars tend to consume slightly more energy, especially SUVs and sports sedans.

+Recommendations
+1. Manufacturers should optimize EVs for both speed and efficiency, as faster cars show higher energy consumption.

+2. Fleet and Commercial operators should invest more in EVs since they balance cost savings and CO₂ reductions.

+3. Governments and policymakers can incentivize regions with high maintenance costs (e.g., Asia, Australia) to reduce barriers to EV adoption.

+4. Resale market development (certified pre-owned EVs) should be promoted in Europe and Australia to match North American levels.

+5. Insurance providers could introduce EV-specific packages to stabilize rising insurance costs.

+Conclusion
+This analysis demonstrates the value of EV analytics in guiding decisions for manufacturers, governments, and consumers.
+By leveraging data across regions, brands, and usage types, I highlight opportunities for improving efficiency, affordability, and sustainability in the EV ecosystem.
+The use of Excel (cleaning), SQL (querying), and Power BI (visuals) allowed me to create a holistic, interactive view of the EV industry.
+The dashboards serve as a practical tool for stakeholders to explore EV adoption trends and make data-driven decisions.